justicedemocrats/actionkit-webhooks/README.md

 it off to 2 different webhooks, if that's what you want.
 This also means that to deprecate old webhooks, you'll actually need to delete the row and wait 5 minutes or force an update (you can't overwrite it by adding a new row).

+## Deployment

+This is configured to use Gigalixir (https://gigalixir.com/).
+JD people, you can use these endpoints by going to https://webhooks.justicedemocrats.com